djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 c_0+c=0.5+4.5=5.
 $$

-### 9.1 Nugget
+### Nugget

-The nugget is the jump immediately to the right of the origin.
+The nugget is the discontinuity immediately to the right of the origin.

 Here,